TejasCThakare/Low_Light_Image_Enhancement/README.md

 # Attention-Guided Hybrid Retinex for Low-Light Image Enhancement

 A hybrid attention-guided Retinex model with multi-scale refinement using ConvBlock architecture, guided fusion, and spatial attention mechanisms for improving low-light images.
+This model is trained on LOL – Low-Light dataset

 ## Installation